philiosi/indexamajig_htcondor/README.md

  - sample libraries are in the 'lib'
    * libfftw3.so

-# Output setting in "2_submit_condor_indexing.sh"
+## Output setting in "2_submit_condor_indexing.sh"
-# 'stream' and 'log' directories are required.
+'stream' and 'log' directories are required.
 Please change directories what you want.
-# Default directory are 'file_stream' and 'log'
+Default directory are 'file_stream' and 'log'

   stream_dir="file_stream"
   log="log"

-# show debug message
+Debug message
-# defualt value is 'DEBUG=0' in "2_submit_condor_indexing.sh"
+defualt value is 'DEBUG=0' in "2_submit_condor_indexing.sh"

   DEBUG=1

-# submit condor job
-# You should submit condor job at the submit node, such as pal-ui-el7 or pal-ui02-el7
+submit condor job
-./2_submit_condor_indexing.sh -g 'geom_files dir or file' -i xgandalf -j 72 -f lsf 'file dir or file' -o 'stream file' -p 'pdb file' -e "--int-radius=3,4,5 --threshold=600 --min-srn=4 --min-gradient=100000"
+You should submit condor job at the submit node, such as pal-ui-el7 or pal-ui02-el7 ./2_submit_condor_indexing.sh -g 'geom_files dir or file' -i xgandalf -j 72 -f lsf 'file dir or file' -o 'stream file' -p 'pdb file' -e "--int-radius=3,4,5 --threshold=600 --min-srn=4 --min-gradient=100000"

 ex1) multiful geom and multiful lst